Atmosphere-IoT-Framework/edge-engine-arduino/README.md

 - **ARDUINO** for Arduino boards
 - **ESP_WROVER and ARDUINO** for ESP boards

 If none are defined, compilation will be for PC.
-It should also work on MacOS or Ubuntu, but it has only been tested on Windows.
+It should also work on Ubuntu, but it has only been tested on Windows and MacOS.
 ### Prerequisites
 Here are listed the prerequisites for the tree aforementioned platforms.
 ##### Windows